cfengine/documentation/overview/how-cfengine-works.markdown

 Thanks to the autonomous nature of CFEngine, systems will be continuously maintained even if the Server is down.
 CFEngine agents on the hosts will opportunistically try to connect to the server.
-If it fails, last successful policy will apply, and since all evaluation is local, it doesn’t matter if the characteristics of the host changes and needs to be reconfigured.
+If it fails, last successful policy will apply, and since all evaluation is local, it doesn't matter if the characteristics of the host changes and needs to be reconfigured.
 CFEngine will figure it out and ensure compliance.
 CFEngine has been reported to run on many different platforms in many different environments including traditional